Is Dubai Safe? A Comprehensive Guide to Safety and Security in the Emirate

 However, it is still important to exercise caution and follow certain guidelines to ensure personal safety, especially for women.

-Here are three essential tips to enhance nighttime safety in Dubai:
+Here are essential tips to enhance nighttime safety in Dubai:

 • Travel in groups: Whether you are a resident or a tourist, travelling in groups at night is advisable.